bajamircea/bajamircea.github.io/_posts/2015-03-06-c-api-objects.markdown

 ## Usage

-After the object is successfuly constructed it can be used by passing the handle to other functions, usually as the first argument.
+After the object is successfully constructed it can be used by passing the handle to other functions, usually as the first argument.
 That is similar to C++ object member methods where the `this` pointer is passed by the compiler as a hidden first argument.